 Urgent action needed to tackle crime against women and girls

-Cross-sector reform to protect women and girls from violent offences is needed immediately, according to an interim report produced by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+Cross-sector reform to protect women and girls from violent offences is needed immediately, according to an interim report produced by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).

 The report on tackling the crime epidemic against women and girls acknowledges that the police have made vast improvements over the last decade in responding to these offences.
 However, system-wide change is needed, which cannot be achieved by the police alone.